leiachung41/leiachung41.github.io/Building_the_Hometown_App/README.md

 ## Description

-This application is about hometown app.

-## Motivation

-I developed it as a result of pratice reponsive web like this [index.html](https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html).
+This is a responsive web for a toronto hometown app as a result of pratice like this [index.html](https://leiachung41.github.io/prePF/Building_the_Hometown_App/before/index_B4.html).
+The app consists of top news, latest news, sports and weather sections.

-## Features

 I used css media queries feature for reponsive web.

 ## Built with